ppy/osu-wiki/wiki/People/Tournament_Committee/en.md

 The **Tournament Committee** is a panel of skilled and established organisers and helpers in the tournament scene.
 The panel was first announced to the public on July 22, 2021 through the `#tournaments` channel in the [osu!
 Discord server](https://discord.com/invite/ppy) in response to the rapidly growing community tournament scene in osu!.

-The Tournament Committee’s responsibilities related to advising the [Account Support team](/wiki/People/Account_support_team) include advising the account support team on:
+The Tournament Committee’s responsibilities include advising the [Account Support team](/wiki/People/Account_support_team) on:
 - Responses to general inquiries at the tournaments email
 - Whether to hand out tournament bans and tournament staffing bans and for how long on a case-by-case basis
 - Which tournaments have concluded and need their badges applied to winners’ profiles